 The Multiply by Six Million Project

-Photos and Personal Narratives of Holocaust Survivors
+Portraits and Personal Narratives of Holocaust Survivors

 About the Project

 Photographer Evvy Eisen wanted to portray the Holocaust on a human level to communicate its personal as well as historical significance.
-She took portraits of over 200 Holocaust Survivors in the United States and Europe, collected their personal testimonies.
+She took portraits of over 200 Holocaust Survivors in the United States and Europe, and collected their personal testimonies.

 She created the Multiply by Six Million Project to unify the three major facets of her work - Survivor Research Archive, Exhibit and Short Film - and make them accessible for viewing and research.
 Seeing Survivor's portraits and reading their moving testimonies presents them as individuals with unique thoughts and experiences instead of as nameless members of a massive group.